-GoodShepherdSLF is delighted to announce its inaugural project: Building Good Shepherd Academy in Cameroon, West Africa.
-The mission of Good Shepherd Academy is to establish a co-ed residential secondary/high school for 350 students in Bafut, Cameroon, with an emphasis on academic excellence integrating sustainable agriculture, physical and emotional well-being, and spiritual growth.
-Beginning in 2016 with Forms 1 & 2 (US Grades 6 & 7), this Christian school will enroll students of diverse ethnic, cultural, religious, and socio-economic backgrounds.
+GoodShepherdSLF has completed Phase II construction of Good Shepherd Academy in Cameroon, West Africa.
+A co-ed residential secondary/high school currently for 100 students in Bafut, Cameroon, the Academy has an emphasis on academic excellence integrating sustainable agriculture, physical and emotional well-being, and spiritual growth.
+When the campus is complete, 350 students will be served.
+Good Shepherd Academy opened with Forms 1 & 2 (US Grades 6 & 7) in September 2016.
+This Christian school enrolls students of diverse ethnic, cultural, religious, and socio-economic backgrounds.

 The Good Shepherd Academy project arose out of the great need and great dream of children across the Republic of Cameroon.